vacp2p/rfc/content/docs/rfcs/26/README.md

 signature       = 65OCTET

-; 12 bytes, if present (in case of symmetric encryption). salt            = 12OCTET
+; 12 bytes, if present (in case of symmetric encryption). iv              = 12OCTET

+; 16 bytes, if present (in case of symmetric encryption). tag             = 16OCTET

-data        = flags auxiliary-field payload padding [signature] [salt]
+data            = flags auxiliary-field payload padding [signature]
 ```

+### Asymmetric encryption

+Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme (ECIES) with SECP-256k1 public key.
+For more details, see the section below on ECIES encryption.

+### Symmetric encryption

+Symmetric encryption uses AES-256-GCM for [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), with a 16 byte authentication tag and a 12 byte IV (nonce).
+The message authentication `tag` and initialization vector `iv` field MUST be appended to the resulting `ciphertext`, in that order.
+Note that previous specifications and some implementations might refer to `iv` as `nonce` or `salt`.

 ### Signature

 Those unable to decrypt the envelope data are also unable to access the signature.
 The signature, if provided, is the ECDSA signature of the Keccak-256 hash of the unencrypted data using the secret key of the originator identity.
-The signature is serialized as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` MUST be big-endian encoded, fixed-width 256-bit unsigned. `V` MUST be an 8-bit big-endian encoded, non-normalized and should be either 27 or 28.
+The signature is serialized as the concatenation of the `r`, `s` and `v` parameters of the SECP-256k1 ECDSA signature, in that order.
+`r` and `s` MUST be big-endian encoded, fixed-width 256-bit unsigned.
+`v` MUST be an 8-bit big-endian encoded, non-normalized and should be either 27 or 28.

 ### Padding

 The padding field is used to align data size, since data size alone might reveal important metainformation.
 Padding can be arbitrary size.
-However, it is recommended that the size of Data Field (excluding the Salt) before encryption (i.e. plain text) SHOULD be factor of 256 bytes.
+However, it is recommended that the size of Data Field (excluding the IV) before encryption (i.e. plain text) SHOULD be factor of 256 bytes.

-### Payload encryption

-Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme (ECIES) with SECP-256k1 public key.
-For more details, see the section below.
-In case of a signature being provided, the public key is recoverable by utilizing the `v` parameter.

-Symmetric encryption uses AES-256-GCM for [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), with a 16 byte authentication tag 16 and a 12 byte IV (nonce).

-### ECIES Encryption
+### ECIES encryption

 This section originates from the [RLPx Transport Protocol spec](https://github.com/ethereum/devp2p/blob/master/rlpx.md#ecies-encryption) spec with minor modifications.